behnammohammadkhani/trade-smart-contracts/docs/contracts/authorization/operationsregistry.md

 Requirements:

-- the caller must be the owner.
+- the caller must have FEED_MANAGER_ROLE.

 - `_eurPriceFeed` should not be the zero address.